paolodelia99/computational-linear-algebra-js/README.md

 ## Features

 - Efficient
-- Runs on any JavaScript engine.
+- Runs on any JavaScript engine
-- OOP oriented
-- type flexible
+- flexible
 - open source

 ## Table of contents